 This part of the process may take some time because we'll want to get the look of your new tooth (or teeth) just right.
 We want it to look as much a part of your natural smile as possible!

 Read the answers to our most frequently asked questions about dental implants at Expressions Dental Care.

-You should care for a dental implant just like you care for your natural teeth.
+Once the dental implant surgery process is complete and you have healed, you can care for your dental implant just like you care for your natural teeth.

-Visiting your dentist for regular hygiene appointments and maintaining a proper brushing and flossing routine at home can help prevent decay or diseases from developing in the surrounding teeth and gums, which can negatively affect your dental implants.
+Basically, this comes down to your normal dental health routine: Visiting your dentist for regular hygiene appointments and maintaining proper brushing and flossing at home to can help prevent decay or diseases that may affect the area around your implant.

-During dental implant surgery, your dentist will likely administer anesthesia to make you comfortable so you won't feel pain during the procedure.
+During dental implant surgery, your dentist will administer anesthesia, so you won't feel pain during the procedure.

-Following the procedure, there is not usually much discomfort.
+Following the procedure, you may experience some discomfort during the healing process, especially within the first week or so.
 Most patients can manage any pain with over-the-counter pain medication for a few days afterwards.

 You will also need to eat a soft diet for the first couple of weeks after the implant procedure to avoid pain or irritation.

 How long does the dental implant process take?

 The entire dental implant process, including preparation, the surgery itself, and related healing time, can take anywhere from two to nine months to complete.
 The overall time will be affected by the particulars of your treatment plan, the number of implants placed, and various other factors.